 Bluetooth Low Energy: the Definitions and Beyond

-Before exploring how Bluetooth Low Energy works, we’ll go over the definitions of Bluetooth Low Energy and its evolution.
+Before exploring how Bluetooth Low Energy works, we’ll go over the definitions of and evolution of Bluetooth Low Energy.

 What is Bluetooth Low Energy